thelfer/tfel/docs/web/MassonAffineFormulation.md

 In this figure we plotted the results when $\tau_2$ is equal to $5 MPa$ and when it is equal to $1MPa$.
-We plot the implementation of the affine approach with self-consistent scheme (AFF_SC), and with morphological tensors (AFF_MT).
+We plot the implementation of the affine approach with morphological tensors (AFF).
 FFT results are also plotted (FFT).
-We see that when $\tau_0^k$ is the same for all gliding systems, the self-consistent scheme is in better agreement with FFT results than the other approach.
-However, when two gliding systems have a resolved shear stress 5 times smaller, the macroscopic stress decreases, and the morphological approach gives results in better agreement with FFT computation.
+We see that the
-The self-consistent scheme is too stiff.
+morphological approach gives results in good agreement with FFT computation.

 # References